FREQUENTLY ASKED QUESTIONS

 Q: Can you ship overseas?

-A: No. Nobody has ever agreed to pay the shipping costs for shipping overseas out of the many hundreds who have now inquired.
-As a rule, we say "No" to these request routinely, because we're pretty certain you won't agree to pay the shipping costs due to their very high expense.
-Please do not ask us to figure out shipping costs overseas, we will not do this anymore, it's proven to be a gigantic time waster and requires a bunch of people to get involved and has never resulted in a single sale due to the extremely high costs of shipping overseas.
+A: No. Nobody has ever agreed to pay the overseas shipping costs (ever) out of the many hundreds who have now inquired.
+As a rule, we say just say "no" to these request now, because we're pretty certain the overseas shipping costs will be too high.

 Q: Can you explain the what is happening with shipping costs?